 The following questions and answers should help you with your research based on the SHP data.
-Since 2013, the SHP has also been involved in the associated studies SHP Vaud and LIVES Cohort.
+Between 2013 and 2019, the SHP was also involved in the associated studies SHP LIVES Vaud and LIVES FORS Cohort.
 The following information applies to all three studies.

-The data is available free of charge on FORSbase.
+The data is available free of charge on SWISSUbase.

 The SHP data is available free of charge for the entire research community.

 However, you are required to cite the study correctly in all publications that are based on the SHP.
 Publications in paper or electronic form based on SHP data must carry the following mention: “This study has been realised using data collected by the Swiss Household Panel (SHP), which is based at the Swiss Centre of Expertise in the Social Sciences FORS.
 The project is supported by the Swiss National Science Foundation.”
 For more information, see Tillmann et al. 2016 and 2021.
 Tables and figures of publications based on SHP data in paper or electronic form must carry the following mention: “Source: Swiss Household Panel (SHP)”.